 The Micro Fishing Rigs are packaged for tanago fishermen in Japan. they includes a complete rig:

-- two snelled tanago hooks (one on the pre-rigged line and one spare)
+Three snelled tanago hooks (one on the pre-rigged line and two spares).

 The rig does not include a line winder or a rod.